-To date, the Coalition has trained 126,500 Iraqi Security Forces, including in counter-IED techniques, so they can help people return to their homes and begin rebuilding their lives as quickly – but as safely – as possible.
+To date, the Coalition has trained 136,000 Iraqi Security Forces, including 24,000 members of the Iraqi Police Force, in techniques such as countering IEDs, so they can help people return to their homes and begin rebuilding their lives as quickly – but as safely – as possible.

 Stabilisation in Syria

 Operating under recognised international authorities, the Coalition will continue to support local partner forces in Syria to stabilise liberated territory.
 Stabilisation includes the restoration of basic essential services, de-mining and the removal of explosive materials, and enabling the free distribution of humanitarian aid.
 This will also set the conditions for internally displaced people and refugees to return safely.

 As part of stabilisation, the Coalition will facilitate the transition of its partners to sustainable, self-sufficient, ethnically diverse local security forces.
 While the nature of support to partner forces will adjust as the Coalition shifts from major urban combat operations to stabilisation tasks, Coalition support will not end until the enduring defeat of Daesh.

 In accordance with UN Security Council Resolution 2254, the Coalition will coordinate and promote stabilisation efforts in Syria with the aim of strengthening credible, inclusive and non-sectarian governance.
 The Coalition will promote inclusive governance representatives of local communities that have been liberated from Daesh.